rlimun/user-profile-customization/User_profile_test_plan.md

             2. Check the layout, responsiveness, and visual consistency of profile customization elements.
          - Expected Outcome:
             - Ensure that UI elements (buttons, inputs, colors) align with design specifications and are intuitive to use.
+### Performance
+   - Use tool like Apache JMeter to do some load testing on User profile and clicks on uploading profile picture and check for performance degradation
+### Compatibility
+   - Verify that changes you make, in the user profile, on desktop show up on mobile and vice versa

 ## Risk Management
    - Performance degradation after profile upload - could lead to a site slowdown or a slow performance of uploading a profile picture, which could lead to user not liking the feature